 - Carbon Emissions Data for 2002 from the Vulcan Project.

 - Social Explorer includes over 40 billion data elements, 500,000 variables, and more than 25,000 interactive maps.
 New datasets coming soon—stay tuned for details.

 - Stay current with the latest data from the US Census Bureau, which is added to the site as soon as it is released.

 - Browse full source documentation for all reports and maps, as well as the source and computation information for every variable.

 - Replace printed volumes spanning 22 decades of census surveys with easy-to-compare data all in one place and one format.

 Tools & Features

 - Visualize data with customizable, user-friendly maps, allowing unparalleled exploration of demographic and social change, revealing the patterns buried in raw numbers.

 - Create thematic and interactive maps that explore all historical and modern US census data across the centuries and even down to street level detail (where available).

 - Locate geographies with the address find tool.

 - Export, save, and print maps and reports for professional-looking reports, presentations, and graphics.
 High-resolution images are available and any presentation can be exported directly to PowerPoint.

-- Create multi-map presentations with the interactive slideshow tool for in-depth comparisons and
+- Create multi-map presentations with the interactive slideshow tool for in-depth comparisons and story-telling.

 - Graph and chart data with easy on-screen tools to investigate the data and communicate your findings.

 - Save projects in your personal MyExplorer account for archiving, collaboration, and more.

 - Share your creations in presentations and online.
 Maps can be shared through e-mail, Facebook, and Twitter, and embedded in websites.

 - Create data reports at all geographic levels, including state, county, census tract, block group, zip code, and census place (where the data exist).

 - Download data to a variety of file formats for use with your favorite statistical package.
 Our reports automatically calculate aggregates, percentages, inflation adjustments, and medians to save time and eliminate errors.

 - No software to install or maintain, making it hassle-free for librarians and users.
 The site works entirely on the web and provides many basic GIS and data manipulation functions.

 - An ideal teaching resource that employs an engaging visual approach to demographic information for courses across the social sciences, and trusted by Pearson Publishing as a leader in social science online learning.